 - 12. Fuel Cost Adjustment Factor.
-Based on the evidence, the Commission finds NIPSCO has complied with the tests of Ind.
+Based on the evidence, we find NIPSCO has met the tests of Ind.
 Code § 8-1-2-42(d) for establishing a revised fuel cost adjustment.
-NIPSCO's evidence presented a variance factor of (\$0.010227) per kWh to be added to the estimated cost of fuel for bills rendered during the November 2023, December 2023, and January 2024 billing cycles in the amount of \$0.026998 per kWh.
-This results in a fuel cost adjustment factor of (\$0.006676) per kWh, after subtracting the cost of fuel in base rates.
-A residential customer using 1,000 kWh per month will experience an increase of \$3.14 on his or her electric bill from the currently approved factor. - 13.
+NIPSCO's evidence presented a variance factor of (\$0.05228) per kWh to be added to the estimated cost of fuel for bills rendered during the February, March, and April 2024 billing cycles in the amount of \$0.026552 per kWh.
+This results in a fuel cost adjustment factor of (\$0.007122) per kWh, after subtracting the cost of fuel in base rates.
+A residential customer using 1,000 kWh per month will experience a decrease of \$0.44 on his or her electric bill from the currently approved factor. - 13.
 Interim Rates.
-Because the Commission is unable to determine whether NIPSCO will earn an excess return while this Order is in effect, the Commission finds the rates approved herein should be interim rates, subject to refund. - 14.
+As discussed in Paragraph 16 below, the OUCC recommended NIPSCO's FAC factor be made "interim subject to refund pending satisfactory discussion and explanation of the Sugar Creek Generating Station outage."
+Because the Commission is unable to determine whether NIPSCO will earn an excess return while this Order is in effect and based on our discussion and findings in Finding No. 16 below, the Commission finds the rates approved herein should be interim rates, subject to refund. - 14.
 Major Forced Outages.
-Consistent with past Commission Orders, Mr. Saffran sponsored Attachment 4-A describing each major forced outage NIPSCO's generating units experienced during the second quarter of 2023, including the length and cause of each major forced outage, the generating unit involved, and proposed solutions to prevent such outages from reoccurring.
+Consistent with past Commission Orders, Mr. Saffran sponsored Petitioner's Exhibit 4, Attachment 4-A describing each major forced outage NIPSCO's generating units experienced during the third quarter of 2023, including the length and cause of each major forced outage, the generating unit involved, and proposed solutions to prevent such outages from reoccurring.
 For purposes of his presentation, a major forced outage is a unit forced outage lasting longer than three consecutive days.
-He also sponsored Confidential Attachment 4-B providing a root cause analysis for forced outages if an analysis was completed at the time of the FAC filing.
+He also sponsored Confidential Attachment 4-B providing a root cause analysis for forced outages (if an analysis was completed at the time of the FAC filing). - 15.
+Status of Railroad Litigation.
+In accordance with the Commission's Order in Cause No. 38706 FAC 125, Ms. Krupa testified the Railroad Litigation remains pending, and as of September 30, 2023, NIPSCO has deferred \$4,796,228 in associated legal costs.
+Mr. Wagner advised the Railroad Litigation remains consolidated for pre-trial purposes in Multi-District Litigation with the expert discovery phase nearing completion.
+He stated defendants' experts provided their responsive expert reports on August 15, 2023, and NIPSCO's counsel participated in depositions of the defendants' experts over the ensuing three months.
+NIPSCO's expert is scheduled to provide his rebuttal expert report on November 15, 2023 pursuant to the procedural schedule issued by the judge.
+All parties have been directed by the judge to submit a joint status report by December 1, 2023, proposing a schedule for further proceedings, including a briefing schedule for any anticipated motions.
+No substantive determinations have occurred in the Railroad